Agoxu0/DeepL_Translator_Wrapper/README.md

 translated_text = DeepL.Translate(text, target_language)
 print(translated_text)
 ```
-4. Replace "fr" with the language code of the target language you want to translate to.
+4. Replace "pl" with the language code of the target language you want to translate to.
 You can choose from the following list of language codes:
 ```
 Bulgarian
 "bg",